-You need to be covered by a TV Licence if you:
+The law says you need to be covered by a TV Licence to:

 This applies to any device and provider you use.

 A colour TV Licence costs £157.50.
 Find out about ways to pay.

 Live TV means any programme you watch or record as it’s being shown on TV or live on an online TV service.
 Find out more about watching live TV.

 An online TV service is any streaming or smart TV service, website or app that lets you watch live TV over the internet.
 Popular services include BBC iPlayer, ITV Hub, Channel 4 Watch Live, All 4, Sky Go, Virgin Media, Now TV, BT TV, Apple TV, YouTube, Amazon Prime Video, YouTube and Roku.

 You don’t need a licence if you only ever watch on demand or catch up programmes on services other than BBC iPlayer (and you also never watch live TV programmes on any channel, including on iPlayer).
 You also don’t need a licence if you only ever watch S4C TV on demand or listen to radio on iPlayer.